Object Storage

 Encore uses static analysis to determine which services are accessing each bucket, and what operations each service is performing.

-That information is used for features such as rendering architecture diagrams, and can be used by Encore's Cloud Platform to provision infrastructure correctly and configure IAM permissions.
+That information is used for features such as rendering architecture diagrams, and is used by Encore Cloud to provision infrastructure correctly and configure IAM permissions.

 This means Bucket